-Case of missing teen renews focus on race and policing in U.K.
+Case of missing Black teen renews focus on race and policing in U.K.

 “Maybe it’s the culture, my language barrier,” Joel told Channel 4 News last week, adding that she believed officers considered her to be “one of those African women who was being frantic” and did not immediate take action to find her son.
 An extensive campaign built momentum on social media, with thousands calling for the police to step up their investigation.

-Using the hashtag #FindRichard, Twitter users united in a desperate effort to help find the teenager, sharing images of his face and information about his last known location on a variety of social platforms.
+Using the hashtag #FindRichard, Twitter users united in an effort to help find the teenager, sharing images of his face and information about his last known location on a variety of social platforms.

-“Even in cases without significant publicity, the public can be reassured that work will be going on behind the scenes,” a Metropolitan Police spokesman, told The Washington Post in a statement.
-“We are not aware of any formal complaints," the statement continued, adding that The Met’s Directorate of Professional Standards is aware of the case.
+“Even in cases without significant publicity, the public can be reassured that work will be going on behind the scenes,” a Metropolitan Police spokesman told The Washington Post in a statement.
+“We are not aware of any formal complaints,” the statement continued, adding that the Met’s Directorate of Professional Standards is aware of the case.

-As the police investigation continued, Joel walked back her assessment of it.
-Officers were working “very hard” to find him, she said Sunday, the Guardian reported.

-Okorogheye was captured on CCTV boarding a bus in west London at 8:44 p.m. and again while leaving a taxi in the early hours of March 23 and walking toward Epping Forest, in the county of Essex, some 20 miles from home.
+Okorogheye was captured on CCTV footage boarding a bus in West London at 8:44 p.m. and again while leaving a taxi in the early hours of March 23 and walking toward Epping Forest, in the county of Essex, some 20 miles from home.
 This is the last known sighting of the university student.

-Police confirmed Monday that they had found a body during a search of Essex woodland and had alerted the family.
+Police confirmed Monday that they had found a body during a search of an Essex woodland and had alerted the family.
 As of Tuesday afternoon, the body had not been formally identified.

-“On the afternoon of Monday 5 April the Met was informed by colleagues from Essex Police that the body of a man had been found in a pond in Epping Forest,” the statement said, adding that the enquiries into the case were ongoing and that officers remained at the scene.
+“On the afternoon of Monday 5 April the Met was informed by colleagues from Essex Police that the body of a man had been found in a pond in Epping Forest,” the statement said, adding that the inquiries into the case were ongoing and officers remained at the scene.

-Speaking to British media Tuesday, Joel said, “My baby will never come home,” adding that officers had told her the body they found matched the description of her son.
+Speaking to British media outlets Tuesday, Joel said, “My baby will never come home,” adding that officers had told her the body they found matched the description of her son.

 In an interview with Channel 4 News last week, Joel said that while she now considered officers to be taking her son’s disappearance seriously, she was originally told that “Richard is an adult, he can come and go at any time,” and felt strongly as though her concerns were overlooked.